8 min read

 Social media likewise is everywhere.
 Did you know that on average a person has five social media accounts at one time?
 So not only are they on social media but they are flipping from one to the other.
 From an HR perspective I see this as a great way to get a message across.
 We’ve all heard that you need to say something at least three times to get a message across, so with five different social media accounts per employee you’ve achieved this through social media alone!
 Add in other communication media and you’re sorted . . . message sent and received!

 One way we’ve used social media recently at Reward Gateway for our employees is with a competition to raise awareness and interaction with one of our benefits, Choose Your Package (holiday trading).
 Employees were given a paper watch to color, take a picture of with a background showing how they spend their ‘time’, and then post it on Facebook or Instagram.
 Others could comment and vote on photos posted, further engaging employees with the communications campaign and the benefit.
 We’re choosing our winners pretty soon!

 The final category I spoke about is something called “device mesh.”
-This was listed in a survey by Gartner as one of the top 10 strategic technology trends which they say will shape digital business opportunities through 2020.
+This was listed in a recent survey by Gartner as one of the top 10 strategic technology trends which they say will shape digital business opportunities through 2020.

 Device mesh refers to an expanding set of endpoints people use to access applications and information or interact others both at work and at home (e.g. computers, laptops, mobile devices, iPads, etc).
 As the Gartner report says it “provides an experience that flows across and exploits different devices,” which is exactly what companies are putting in place when it comes to reward and communication portals.